java-wanted/jupik/06-collections/COLLECTIONS.md

 There is a conception of the Test Drive Development, TDD.
 It means that the tests MUST BE written before an implementation.

+### ArrayList 2

+Extend operations of the list of cars from the topic above with a new operation
+add:

+- The operation MUST accept a car and an index parameters and insert the car to be placed into the list at the given index

+- Tests against insertions into the middle, head and tail MUST BE provided

+There is a conception of time complexity of an algorithm.
+For example:

+- The notation *O(1)* means that the time of an operation does not depend on the size of data to be processed

+- The notation *O(n)* means that the time of an operation is in linear dependence of the size of data

+The time complexity of operation of an array:

+- To get an element by index - *O(1)*

+- To add an element into an array or to remove it from - *O(n)*

+  But for implementations that multiplies the capacily of the array if no free space left it is *O(log n)* in average.